Where we are

 San Francisco/East Bay

 The San Francisco Bay Area has been a home for RSCJ for many decades.
-Today, ten religious live and minister in San Francisco and the East Bay.
-Our ministries include:
+Our ministries in San Francisco and the East Bay include:

 - teaching at St. Martin de Porres Elementary/Middle School (Kathy Buschman, RSCJ)